rustyconover/deterministic-screenshots-chromium/README.md

 Chrome's functionality of controlling when webpage frames is not available in Mac OS X.
 This program has only been tested on Linux.

-This program uses chrome-aws-lambda to launch Chrome and ffmpeg-static to execute ffmpeg static.
+This program uses [chrome-aws-lambda](https://www.npmjs.com/package/chrome-aws-lambda) to launch Chrome and [ffmpeg-static](https://www.npmjs.com/package/ffmpeg-static) to execute ffmpeg.
 You may wish to change this behavior, it is left as an exercise to the reader.

 ## Usage